DanielMistrik/Subway-Learner/journal.md

 Unfortunately the CNN DQN performed equally poorly with more than 30,000 timesteps of learning.
 Clearly the search space is too big so we will need to do some pre-training with behavioral cloning.

+Really good progress on the DAgger/Behvaioral Cloning Front.
+I got an initial version up and running and it seems to be faring quite well.
+There are some weird bugs arising from step_wait() which I need to debug, it could be a me issue but the bug is very weird so might be something on their side.
+In any case Ill solve that tomorrow.